alicepopeye/School_District_Analysis/README.md

 # School District Analysis

 # # Overview
 We need to change the reading score and math score to N/A for all the 9th grader at The Thomas High School due to dishonesty.
-Then we rerun the school distrcit analysis.
+Then we rerun the school distrcit analysis including the following:
+    * District Summary
+    * School Summary
+    * Top Five & Bottom Five Performing School
+    * Grade Score by grade level
+    * The scores by school spending per student
+    * The scores by school size
+    * The score by school type

 # # Result
 Total Student Count = 39,170
 The count for 9th grader in Thomas High School is 461, which is 1.18% of the total count.

-# # # District Summary & School Summary
+District Summary & School Summary
     Notes: 461 is a a very small percentage (1.18%) to the overall student count.
 It does not affect the district average as a whole.
     Please see atachment (District Summary ScreenShot)